Getting a Visa To Work or Study in the US

 U.S. visa applications are handled by U.S. Citizenship and Immigration Services (USCIS), an agency under the U.S. Department of Homeland Security.
 Applicants also work closely with their school or employer throughout the visa application process.

 This article will explain the different types of visas for work and study and the general process for obtaining them.
-Once you understand the options, Philadelphia immigration lawyer W. John Yahya Vandenberg advises to “get a lawyer” since the process can be complicated.
+Once you understand the options, Philadelphia immigration lawyer William John Vandenberg advises to get a lawyer since the process can be complicated.

 Working in the United States

-Individuals who seek to work in the United States must get a temporary nonimmigrant work visa.
-These visas (or work permits) authorize individuals to live and work in the United States for a limited period of time.
+People who seek to work in the United States must get a temporary nonimmigrant work visa.
+These visas (or work permits) authorize people to live and work in the United States for a limited period of time.

 Once a person has a work visa, they can seek to adjust their status to permanent residency by filing a document called Form I-485.
 A permanent residency card (or green card) allows an individual to permanently live and work in the United States.